CompGenLabUB/CAPTVRED/README.md

 <img src="./docs/captvred_logo.png" title="CAPTVRED" alt="CAPTVRED" width="350px" align="center" />

-CAPTVRED PIPELINE is a pipeline designed to analyse viral NGS data obtained from targeted sequencing.
+CAPTVRED PIPELINE is a pipeline designed to analyze viral NGS data obtained from targeted sequencing.
 More specifically, targeted sequencing with a set of probes designed based on a set of reference genomic sequences of interest.
-This pipeline provides an analysis for the viral identification and discovery through alignment, assembly and taxoniomic classification of the sequenced reads.
-It is assumed that the proves were designed based on the reference set  with the aim to enrich the samples with reads from these species and similar ones.
+This pipeline provides an analysis for the viral identification and discovery through alignment, assembly, and taxonomic classification of the sequenced reads.
+It is assumed that the probes were designed based on the reference set  with the aim to enrich the samples with reads from these species and similar ones.
-**In the following lines we will refer to the set of genomic sequences as REFSEQS**
+**In the following lines we will refer to the set of genomic reference sequences as REFSEQS**

-## Run from cmdline:
+## Run from the command line:
 ```{.sh}
 nextflow $NXFDIR/main.nf -with-report $RPTDR/Nextflow_execution_report.html
 ```